bitcoinerswithoutborders/wp-installer/README.md

 wp-installer
 ============

+This is our wordpress install repository.

-Some of the repositories this repository has as submodule are not public (yet).
+Some of the repositories this repository has as submodules are not public (yet).

 Contact dev@bwb.is if you should have access but have not.

-Our wordpress install repository.

 installation instructions: